rec/gitz/doc/git-multi-pick.rst

   ``-v, --verbose``: Report all messages in great detail

-  ``-b BASE, --base BASE``: Base commit to start from

-  ``-s SQUASH, --squash SQUASH``: Squash all commits into one, with a message
+  ``-s [SQUASH], --squash [SQUASH]``: Squash all commits into one.
+If an argument is provided, use it as the commit message.

   ``-n, --no-run``: If set, commands will be printed but not executed

 DESCRIPTION
 ===========

-Equivalent to hard resetting to the base commit, then cherry picking each subsequent commit.

-The -s/--squash argument
+Cherry pick each commit one after another.

+If there is a -s/--squash argument, squash the commits down into one, using the argument to -s/--squash as the commit message.

 EXAMPLES
 ========

 ``git multi-pick d2dfe0c a2833bc``
-  Goes to the commit in `HEAD` and then cherry picks the two commits d2dfe0c and a2833bc on top of it.
+  Cherry-picks the commit d2dfe0c and then a2833bc on top of it.

+``git multi-pick d2dfe0c a2833bc --squash='Squashed commit!'``
+  Cherry-picks the commit d2dfe0c and then a2833bc on top of it, and then squashes them into one commit with the commit message 'Squashed commit!'